callummole/Orca18_Analysis/README.md

 Analysis repository for Silent Failures in Automation.
 Experiment Repository: https://github.com/callummole/SP_18-19

-Preprint: Mole et al., 2020, Predicting Takeover Response to silent automated failures.
+Preprint: Mole et al., 2020, Predicting Takeover Response to silent automated failures (https://psyarxiv.com/bv2pt/).

 Data information about raw and processed data can be found in the Data folder README.